Scouts Canada: Camps

 Scouts Canada operates over 125 camps across Canada.
 Popular camps include Camp Impeesa, Haliburton Scout Reserve, Camp Byng and Tamaracouta Scout Reserve.
-The Tamaracouta Scout Reserve is among the oldest continually operating Scout camps in the world.
+Tamaracouta Scout Reserve was among the oldest continually operating Scout camps in the world until its closure in 2019.

 Major events

 Canadian Scout Jamboree

-The Canadian Scout Jamboree or CJ is a national jamboree run by Scouts Canada for Scouts and Venturers from across Canada.
+The Canadian Scout Jamboree or CJ is a national jamboree run by Scouts Canada for Scouts and Venturers across Canada.
 They have been held in 1949, 1953, 1961, and about every four years since 1977.

 ADVenture

 ADVenture is run by Scouts Canada for members of the Venturer Scout Section.
-Created to further differentiate Scouts and Venturers, ADVenture provides a different style of national camp for an older age group.
+Created to differentiate Scouts from Venturers, ADVenture provides a different style of national camp for an older age group.